What should I do before I start my application?

 You need to submit an online application form.

 There are four different application forms for the four mobility tracks.
-Applicants may apply for one track only through the following links:
+Applicants may apply for one of the following mobility tracks in the online application form:

 - CEU-IBEI track - Global Public Policy specialization